Earlsfield Lease Extension - Free Consultation

 Decision in Wandsworth

-An example of a Freehold Enfranchisement matter before the tribunal for a Earlsfield premises is 35 Trewint Street in February 2012.
+An example of a Freehold Enfranchisement decision for a Earlsfield premises is 35 Trewint Street in February 2012.
 The Tribunal arrived at a premium of £32 425 for the freehold reversion.
 The matter was transferred back to the court for further consideration which required the applicants pay the premium (less any assessed costs) into court after which the court would execute a transfer of the freehold.
-This case related to 2 flats.
-The unexpired lease term was 70.57 years.
+This case affected 2 flats.
+The unexpired residue of the current lease was 70.57 years.